-Having a consistent L4L delivering the L4L curriculum to their class means that students have a secure and confident start to their secondary career.
-Movement around the Academy to different classes is also minimised a students spend most of the time in the L4L base.
-In 2022-2023 the weekly allocation of L4L hours was 17 hours in Year 7, reducing to 12 hours in Year 8 and to 5 hours in Year 9.
+Having a consistent L4L teacher delivering the L4L curriculum to their class means that students have a secure and confident start to their secondary career.
+Movement around the Academy to different classes is also minimised as students spend most of the time in the L4L base.
+In 2023-2024 the weekly allocation of L4L hours was 17 hours in Year 7, reducing to 12 hours in Year 8 and to 5 hours in Year 9.